Perturbed-Alexander Invariants via Quantum Cluster Algebras: Cluster algebras

 \section{Cluster algebras}

 In this section we introduce cluster algebras in the classical sense.
 We show that for a specific choice of seed, a braiding operator can be constructed.
-For a specific choice of cluster variables, this knot invariant will be equal to the Alexander polynomial.
+For a specific choice of cluster variables, a knot invariant can be derived which will be equal to the Alexander polynomial.